monikamarr/ai201-project3-takemeter/README.md

 ## Analysis

-Definition:
+**Definition:**

-Comments that use basketball reasoning, evidence, trade logic, roster construction, strategy, or factual comparisons.
+Comments that use basketball reasoning, evidence, trade logic, roster construction, strategy, statistics, or factual comparisons.

-Examples:
+**Examples:**

 1. "The Wolves wouldn't do that trade because Gobert's defense is more valuable than Beal's scoring."